 Holy Rosary School will not ban certain types of foods (e.g. nuts) as it is not practicable to do so, and is not a strategy recommended by the Department or the Royal Children's Hospital.
 However, the school will avoid the use of nut based products in all school activities, request that parents do not send those items to school if at all possible; that the canteen eliminate or reduce the likelihood of such allergens, and the school will reinforce the rules about not sharing and not eating foods provided from home.
+The principal will ensure that the canteen provider and its employees can demonstrate satisfactory training in the area of food allergy and anaphylaxis and its implications for food-handling practices.

-Holy Rosary School will regularly review the risk minimisation strategies outlined in Risk minimisation strategies for schools in light of information provided by parents related to the risk of anaphylaxis.
+The principal will regularly review the risk minimisation strategies outlined in Risk minimisation strategies for schools in light of information provided by parents related to the risk of anaphylaxis.